trovares/trovares_connector/_sources/index.rst.txt

 A basic guide is provided below.
 For a quick start see :ref:`quick_start`.

+The default connector provided is for connecting to Neo4j.
 The package also provides an optional :ref:`odbc` for connecting to databases or applications that support ODBC.

 Installation